-Washington, D.C., can’t compare to Rome when it comes to water features.
-Still, there’s no arguing that the nation’s capital — overstuffed with soaring monuments, evocative statuary and more than a few pieces of historic architecture — is a world-class fountain town.
+Washington, D.C., can’t compare to Rome when it comes to iconic water features.
+Still, there’s no arguing that the nation’s capital — overstuffed with soaring monuments, evocative statuary and more than a few pieces of historic architecture that burble, shoot and spray — is a world-class fountain town.

 And although Washington's wealth of fountains — there are more than 60 of them, including decorative ponds and pools found on and around the National Mall — often play second fiddle to tourist-luring works of “dry” architecture, their appeal is indisputable.